Aki78/ReaktorTrain/readme.md

 To run this app, follow these steps:

-    Every NDZ zone violation is stored in the MySQL database The list of pilots violating the past 10 min is stored in RAM independently for optimization perposes.
+    Every NDZ zone violation is stored in the MySQL database.
+    The list of pilots violating the past 10 min is stored in RAM independently for optimization perposes.
+    Only pilots who violated are stored for privacy conserns.

 ## Possible Issues